jamesdc2/jamesdc2.github.com/about/index.md

 # About me

 My name is James Cline.
-I'm a software developer in Reston, Virginia with my wife and son.
-Professionally, I work on enterprise java applications.
-When I'm not at work, I work on a variety of projects and try my best at being a Dad.
+I'm a software engineer in Reston, Virginia with my wife and son.
+Professionally, I work on develop enterprise java applications.
+When I'm not at my desk, I work on a slew of projects and try my best at being a Dad.

 For more information about my work history, [check out my r&eacute;sum&eacute;](/about/resume/).